 Positions

 Emerging Technologies – Continue to support ACA initiatives such as the Institute of Automated Mobility and Smart State efforts to foster the advancement of Arizona’s technology sector and drive the state’s position as the leader in these emerging technologies.
 Advances in 5G, IoT, autonomous vehicles, smart cities, artificial intelligence, distributed ledger technology, augmented reality and rich mobile-content delivery will drive edge-computing deployment and massive growth in data center computational and storage capabilities.
 Promote policies that encourage the development and growth of new and emerging technologies that further establish Arizona as a global innovator.
-Support a regulatory environment that provides appropriate safety and protection standards but otherwise unleashes the power of human creativity and ingenuity.
+Support a regulatory environment that provides appropriate safety and protection standards but otherwise reduces regulatory burdens to unleash the power of human creativity and ingenuity.

 Broadband Regulatory Reform and Support Policies – Remove or reduce barriers generating unnecessary costs or delays and otherwise inhibiting expansion of privately funded, high-speed broadband infrastructure that meets the needs of all Arizonans.
 Broadband must not only be available but also robust, redundant and affordable to meet the critical requirements of rural community economic development, business operations, education, workforce attraction and retention, citizens’ access to services, telemedicine and public safety.
 Proactively coordinate with government at all levels to ensure rights of way are readily and affordably available and support fair and predictable government permitting and oversight across jurisdictions to encourage private broadband investment and deployment.